-The key to our market success to date and our primary competitive differentiator is our ability to leverage the C3 AI Application Platform and C3 AI Applications to bring high-value Enterprise AI applications into production use rapidly.
+The key to our market success and our primary competitive differentiator is our ability to leverage the C3 AI Platform and C3 AI Applications to bring high-value Enterprise AI applications into production use rapidly.
 We have deployed Enterprise AI applications into production use in as little as four weeks.
-Most C3 AI customers enjoy a rapid time to value from their investments in our offerings.